What does it cost?

 Landscaping: Works such as fencing and turfing also need a thorough assessment to be able to provide an accurate quotation as there are so many different things to discuss.

 Gardening: This is slightly different.
 Some companies charge per hour, some per job.
 We charge per job, this way we can make sure the garden or grounds we are caring for are left in tip top condition every time, and you know what the cost is going to be.
 Tommy is the face you'll always see on site, with the rare occasion of another to cover holidays or sickness.

-All visits include (unless stated otherwise on the quotation) Lawn Mowing and Strimming, Weeding, Spraying, Hedge Trimming, Pruning, Litter Picking, Leaf Clearance, Turning over of Soil and Flower Beds and a maximum of 1x Builders Ton Bag of Green Waste Removal we produce.
-(We will use your compost heaps and garden waste bins first).
+All visits include (unless stated otherwise on the quotation) Lawn Mowing and Strimming, Weeding, Spraying, Hedge Trimming, Pruning, Litter Picking, Leaf Clearance, Turning over of Soil and Flower Beds and General Gardening Tasks.
+We will initially use your compost heaps and garden waste bins for the waste we produce, removing excess waste in our vehicle.
 We can work to your requirements and only offer specific services such as lawn mowing or only hedge trimming if needed.
 Sundries such as bark, membrane, plants, feed, treatments, etc. will be charged extra.

 Do we need to worry about nesting birds?

 Nesting birds are protected by law under the Wildlife and Countryside Act 1981.
 When quoting tree surgery for your trees and hedges we are able to advise you on this.
 At certain times of year we may avoid tree pruning and hedge trimming if we suspect birds are nesting.
 We will advise on the best time of year for tree works to be undertaken.

 What is the best time of year to prune trees?

 Most trees can be pruned at any time of year.
 However, certain species are more sensitive to pruning than others at different times of the year.
 We will advise you on the best times to carry out arboricultural work on your trees.